-Equal yields -- size limit on sport fishery, quota on commercial fishery fisheries have different size limits.
+Equal yields -- size limit on sport fishery, guota on commercial fishery

+It was not a simple matter to estimate the fishing mortality rate for the commercial fishery which would give a yield equal to the yield of the sport fishery when the two fisheries have different size limits.
 The most practical way to solve this problem was by iterative procedures.
 One could use trial-and-error iteration, but we used a procedure known as the Newton-Raphson method (Carnahan et al. 1969).
 The computer model was incorporated into a programming loop in which the fishing rate on the commercial fishery was adjusted repeatedly until the yields for both fisheries were equal.
 The Newton-Raphson method usually solved the problem in less than five program iterations.